MassOS-Linux/MassOS/installation-guide.md

 - Added xfsprogs (for XFS filesystem support).
 - Fixed AppArmor Python bindings with Python 3.10+.
 - Added MassOS ASCII art for Neofetch.
+- Added MassOS container tool, which is a utility for creating/managing containers for several GNU/Linux distributions.

 It also includes the following upgraded software: